|Fishing Home||Contact Us||News||DNR Home|

 OHIO RIVER (New Cumberland, Pike Island, and Hannibal pools and tailwaters) – There are a lot of hybrid white bass, sauger, walleye, and white bass in the tailwaters and the river is in good fishing condition.
 Walleye and sauger will start feeding about an hour before sunset and then throughout the night.
 Jigs with minnows are particularly good baits but 3-inch plastic grubs and deep-running crank baits are also productive.
 Hybrid striped bass will also move in and out of the tailwaters and can be caught using large crank baits, casting spoons, or cut bait.
 Fluctuating water temperatures have decreased bass tournament success rates this year.

-MONONGAHELA RIVER – The water temperature is 76 degrees which is lower than normal for this time of year.
+MONONGAHELA RIVER – The water temperature is around 68 degrees.
 The best fishing success for sauger and walleye is during low light conditions one to two hours before and after sunset.
 Sauger, smallmouth bass, walleye, and white bass are always attracted to the currents in the tailwaters.
 Jigs with minnows are the best baits right now.
 Channel and flathead catfish are abundant throughout the river.
 Carp are being caught from shore at the Ruby Park and at the Star City ramp.
 Troll large crank baits for muskies anywhere on the river.
 The shoreline from the Morgantown lock to the mouth of Deckers Creek is always a good place to fish from the shore.
-Fluctuating water temperatures have decreased bass tournament success rates this year.

-CHEAT LAKE – Crappies are being caught using minnows around downed-trees along the shoreline.
+CHEAT LAKE – The lake will stay at the summer pool until November 1 when it can then be lowered a maximum of 13 feet.
+Yellow perch can be caught in the flats around the Ices Ferry and I-68 bridges using small minnows or pieces of night crawlers on a 1/16 ounce jig.
 Channel catfish are doing well and 2 to 3-pounders are abundant throughout the lake but are particularly numerous upstream of Mt.
 Chateau.
 Night crawlers on a number 6 hook with a ½-1-ounce egg sinker cast into 15 to 25-feet of water will catch catfish.
-The easiest way to fish the lake for all species is drifting along the shoreline with a night crawler or minnow on a hook with a couple of split shot at a depth of 10 to 15-feet.
-Cast small rooster-tail spinners for large bluegills and pumpkinseed sunfish in downed trees along the shoreline across from the Sunset Beach cove to the I-68 Bridge.
 The best areas for shoreline anglers are the Cheat Lake Park fishing piers and the Ices Ferry Bridge Public Access Site.
 Cheat Lake has the best channel catfish population in this part of the state.

 Try the tailwater fishing pier for sauger, smallmouth bass, walleye and white bass.
 Jigs with minnows or 3-inch power grubs are the best baits.
 White or chartreuse are good colors.
 Start fishing at dark when sauger and walleye begin feeding.
 The pier is located entirely in West Virginia about 25 minutes from Morgantown and is lighted for night fishing and is handicapped accessible.

-South Branch and Cacapon Rivers - Most streams throughout the eastern panhandle are below normal flow for this time of year.
-Water temperatures are in the mid 70’s at most locations.
-Anglers have been successful catching channel catfish and smallmouth bass in the riffles.
+South Branch and Cacapon Rivers - Streams throughout the eastern panhandle are very low for this time of year.
+Localized thunder storms have caused many stream and rivers to become turbid.
+The water temperatures have dropped over the past week to the mid to upper 60’s at most locations.
+Anglers have been successful catching channel catfish and smallmouth bass.
+Flows will be too low for float trips but smallmouth bass are biting.
 Biological surveys are still indicated good channel catfish populations in the South Branch with lots of catfish over 25 inches.

-North Branch River - Flows in the North Branch are currently near 200 cfs and projected to remain at that level over the next couple days.
-No additional white whitewater events are scheduled on the North Branch this year.
+North Branch River - Flows in the North Branch has dropped to 175 cfs and will remain at that level for the next couple of days.
+No additional whitewater events are scheduled on the North Branch this year.
 Check the Corp or Engineers webpage for specifics or schedule changes.
 Flows in the North Branch can be monitored by watching the USGS stream gages or the Jennings Randolph website (http://www.nab-wc.usace.army.mil/northBranch.html).

 Small Impoundments - Small impoundments are in great fishing condition.
 Bass and bluegill are biting.
 Largemouth bass are hitting topwater lures and plastics and bluegills can always be caught on worms.
 Use weedless rigging techniques to prevent hooking aquatic vegetation.
 Small impoundments are stratified so anglers should fish in less than eight feet of water.
 Cacapon State Park Lake, Edwards Run Pond and Fort Ashby Lake have received adult catfish stockings that can be caught throughout the summer.

-Jennings Randolph Lake - Jennings Randolph Lake is currently ten feet below conservation pool and dropping slowly.
+Jennings Randolph Lake - Jennings Randolph Lake is currently 26 feet below conservation pool and dropping slowly.
 Anglers should target smallmouth bass with crankbaits and topwater lures.
-The WV ramp is open for the season and launching fees are no longer charged for the WV Ramp.
+Boaters will not be able to launch from the WV ramp due to the low lake level and may need to use the Maryland ramp.
+Launching fees are no longer charged for the WV ramp.
 A $5 per day fee is still being collected for the Maryland Ramp.
 Jennings Randolph Lake has a dedicated phone line for up-to-date recreational information (304) 355-2890.
 Recreational information can also be found at http://www.nab.usace.army.mil/Missions/DamsRecreation/JenningsRandolphLake.aspx

 Mt.
 Storm Lake - Anglers at Mount Storm Lake should target striped bass, black bass and walleye.
 Recent biological surveys indicate good bass and walleye populations.
 Fish can be caught throughout the lake but many anglers do well fishing with chicken livers near the discharges.
 Anglers and biological surveys have been reporting good catches of striped bass.